MicrosoftDocs/windows-dev-docs/README.md

 Privacy information can be found at https://privacy.microsoft.com/en-us/

-Microsoft and any contributors reserve all other's rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel, or otherwise.
+Microsoft and any contributors reserve all others rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel, or otherwise.